Usually the quickest way to get to an online article is through Journals A-Z.

-Can't find it in TOPCAT or E-Journals A-Z?
+Can't find it in the Library Catalogue or Journals A-Z?
 Perhaps the Trent Library doesn't subscribe to it.

 If the journal is not owned by Trent, either online or in print, you can order the article through RACER - our Interlibrary Loans system.
 We'll get it for you from another library.

 There's no charge for this service, but you do need to allow us several days at least to get it.
 At busy times, it may take weeks.